Arvin-Rsl/personal-budget-tracker/README.md

   automatically moves its past transaction history into a built-in "Other" bucket so your historical records stay intact.
-- **Overspend guardrails** — If an expense pushes a category into the red, the app prompts you to cover the gap from Unallocated Funds—or blocks the entry if your pool is empty.
+- **Overspend guardrails** — If an expense pushes a category into the red, the app prompts you to cover the gap from Unallocated Funds—or blocks the entry if your pool doesn't have enough funds.
 - **Personalized look & feel** — Full light/dark/system theme support with various accent colors and customizable date formats, all saved locally.